Double Feature: Moonstruck

 So, before Nic Cage Drove Angry, before he was Gone in Sixty Seconds, before he was Trapped in Paradise, he was an unreasonable and resentful one-handed baker with truly horrible teeth.
 As this greasy, opera-loving malcontent, he proved himself directly on par with Cher’s acting ability (take that however you will).

 Moonstruck is about Cher, a forty-one year old widow in Brooklyn who has recently agreed to marry an emotionally detached businessman.
-This businessman (Danny Aiello, of Tony Rosato fame) is super boring and not important; his entire purpose is to be so spineless as to make Cher go invite his estranged brother to their wedding, and thus facilitate their meeting.
+This businessman (Danny Aiello, of Tony Rosato fame) is super boring and not important; his entire purpose is to be so spineless as to make Cher go invite his estranged brother to their wedding(/collect her own engagement ring because Nic Cage is the keeper of the family ring for some reason??), and thus facilitate their meeting.
 And oh, what a meeting.
 Nic Cage, pre-dental work, pre-knowledge-of-shampoo, is covered in flour as he flatly refuses to hand over the ring (spoiler: he can’t hand it over because he LOST HIS HAND).